 You have seen those lovely photos with the subject in focus and blurry backgrounds.
-That blurred out effect is known as bokeh, and is caused by the shallow depth of field.
-Most thank aperture for this, but a longer focal length will also reduce depth of field and isolate your subject with gorgeous bokeh.
+That blurred-out effect is known as bokeh and is caused by the shallow depth of field.
+Most thank aperture for this, but a longer focal length will also reduce the depth of field and isolate your subject with gorgeous bokeh.

 Most thank aperture for bokeh, but focal length is just as important.